elliottd/webplayer/ATTRIBUTIONS.md

  * jquery-1.9.1.min.js is used under its MIT License.
  * modernizr-latest.js is used under its MIT License.
  * api.js is used under the Soundcloud API Terms of Use.
+ * jquery.hoverIntent.minified.js is used under an unknown license.